“You cannot change what you don’t manage; you cannot manage what you don’t track.” – Valentino Crawford

 Let's learn what Google Postmaster is and how you can use it to improve your email performance.

-What is the Google Postmaster tool?
+What is the Google Postmaster?

 Setting up the Google Postmaster tool is strongly recommended if your contact list contains a sizable percentage of Gmail users to get valuable data.